Request for Confidentiality

 Typically, the type of information that might be considered confidential would be information of a proprietary nature, where you or others could suffer personal harm or commercial losses if the information was made public.
 This is a special exception to the rule that all evidence should be available to the public.

 To apply to have the information you are filing protected, you should:

-- Send the actual sensitive information or documents by fax or mail (paper copy).
-Mark them very clearly as “CONFIDENTIAL”.
+Send a paper copy of each of the redacted version and the unredacted version of the sensitive information or documents by fax, mail, or email to Secretary@cer-rec.gc.ca.
+Mark them clearly as “CONFIDENTIAL”.

-- The Commission of the CER will assess the request and if it does not decide the information should be protected, it will return it to you.
+The Commission of the CER will assess the request and if it decides that the information should not be protected, it will return all copies to you or you may ask that the CER destroy them.
 If the Commission of the CER decides to take measures to protect the information, it will send out a ruling with its decision and the next steps.